androsyahreza/todoplus/README.md

 ### Postman Collection
 You can test this API by using the postman application.
 Please [**Click here**](https://github.com/androsyahreza/todoplus/tree/main/src/assets/postman-collection) to view the postman collection that was created for this application.

+### Testing RESTful API Video
+[**Click here**](https://youtu.be/UV51_txLPhs) to view video.
+The video demonstrated how to test the functionality of a TodoPlus - a Node.js Restful API for a to-do list app.

 ## Setup
 To run this project, install it locally using npm:
 ```